CINELOGUE YELLOW SUBMARINE

 17. dialogue and incidental music IT'S ALL TOO MUCH 2:31

 18. Beatles dialogue ALL TOGETHER NOW (edit) 1:10

 Complete “Yellow Submarine’’ soundtrack

 This 2 LP set contained the soundtrack of the U.S. version of Yellow Submarine.
-Two rarities were featured here: a short a cappella Think For Yourself (recorded at EMI on November 8, 1965) and an edited It’s All Too Much which included an extra verse not available on the officially released version.
-Both of these tracks have subsequently appeared in more complete form in the eighties.
+Two rarities were featured here: a short a cappella version of Think For Yourself (recorded at EMI on November 8, 1965) and an edited version of It’s All Too Much, that included an extra verse not available on the officially released version.
+Both of these tracks were later released in more complete form in the 1980s.

 1. March 1974 (photo below the title).
-The first issue of this record was released with a blank white label, usually one of these had faint reddish dots, probably used to differentiate the two records, and the inner sleeve was in brown paper.
-The cartoon by J. Fish was printed on the back cover, and the slipsheet with a drawing by D'Anunzio was black printed on yellow paper.
+The first issue of this record was released with blank white labels, usually one of these had faint reddish dots, probably used to differentiate the two records, and the inner sleeve was in brown paper.
+The cartoon by J. Fish was printed on the back cover, and the slipsheet with a drawing by D'Anunzio was printed in black on yellow paper.

 1975-1976.
 The same insert was used in 1975 and 1976 for the further pressings.
-In early 1975 the records had the King Kong and the small Godzilla labels, these last were used for the second record, with Side 3 and Side 4 indications.
-Other copies however had the King Kong labels on both the records, and in late 1975 the records had white blank labels.
-In 1976 the last reissue had the red label with black pirate.
+In early 1975 some records had the first disc with the King Kong and the second disc with the small Godzilla labels with Side 3 and Side 4 indications.
+Other copies, however, had the King Kong labels on both records.
+Throughout 1975, however, copies with plain white labels were distributed.

 INTEREST.
-All the Cinelogues were much sought-after when they first appeared, since it was possible to have the recording of the films.
-The first pressing has a good value for collectors (***) the repressing are less useful (**/*).
+All the Cinelogues were much sought-after items when they first appeared, since it was possible to have the recordings of the films.
+The first pressing has a good value for collectors (***), while the repressing are less interesting (**/*).